 11. Family!
 I cannot tell you how much my family means to me.
 I would never be able to begin to explain it to you.
 You have seen it.
 We have travelled the world.
 Continents even.
 We have been poor and not wealthy but okay.
 They have been by my side through times normal families would have deserted their own.
 They have helped me financially to ensure my daughter is brought up the best she could be.
 We have had sleepless nights, tears and arguments.
 We have had talks of ending it all, well I have and they have been there.
 Through thick and thin.
 To then have someone try and cut that out.
 To have someone try and turn me against them, was unthinkable!
 To isolate me from the one thing that has kept me going!
 Let’s just say thank goodness they did not succeed.
 Thank goodness I have the family I do.
 I would not be here, and I mean living, without them.
 That I say is the truest thing I have ever said!

 12. Food and more!
 While I know you worked away and hard.
 So did I. It was an evening where I had parent teacher interviews both tuesday and Wednesday until 7pm.
 I arrived at school both those days at 7am.
 Those are 12 hour days as you would always say.
 My goodness, let me think, how did I forget to make sure an amazing dinner was on the table, or a huge meal, all of which you expected.
-You fly in from your 7 days, 14 days or 21 days away and expect their to be me, in my apron, primed and ready.
+He would fly in from 7 days, 14 days or 21 days away and expect their to be me, in my apron, primed and ready.
 Sexy, shaven, well rested, the house clean, the kids washed, the lawns mowed, the dogs walked and clean, the e-mails done, the bills paid and much much more but what if I couldn’t.
 What if I had no option, no time.
 There were times where this was possible but also times where it was not possible.
 This understanding was not there.
 The patience and acceptance was not there.
 More the anger, the disappointment and the words that could not be taken back, said.
 It was tiring, it was hard and more than ever I was made to feel like I was never good enough.
-It took me a while to realise it was not me but you.
-You were never happy.
-You would never be happy and the only thing you could do was make others unhappy.
-Just like you.
+It took me a while to realise it was not me but him.
+He was never happy.
+He would never be happy and the only thing he could do was make others unhappy.
+Just like himself.